INM-6/elephant-lab/README.md

 This project was developed at the [Institute for Advanced Simulation, Computational and Systems Neuroscience (IAS-6)](https://www.fz-juelich.de/en/inm/inm-6), Forschungszentrum Jülich.

-This project was funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (NRW-network 'iBehave', grant number: NW21-049) and by the European Union's Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).
+This project was supported by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (NRW-network 'iBehave', grant number: NW21-049) and by the European Union's Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).